WebAssembly/design/AstSemantics.md

   * Float32 - 32-bit floating point
   * Float64 - 64-bit floating point

-The set of legal types for parameters and local variables, called *Local types* is a subset of the Memory types:
+The legal types for parameters and local variables, called *Local types* are a subset of the Memory types:

   * Int32 - 32-bit integer
   * Float32 - 32-bit floating point
   * Float64 - 64-bit floating point

-All AST operations except loads and stores deal with local types.
+All IR operations except loads and stores deal with local types.
 Loads implicitly convert Memory types to Local types according to the follow rules:

   * Load[Int8] - sign-extend to Int32